dingherself/phil-324/handouts/08-mackinnon.md

         discrimination precisely because they are the most disadvantaged women.
-Indeed, their disadvantage might make them *differently* situated, and erases the very possibility of them even being able to be discriminated against at a conceptual level.
+Indeed, their disadvantage might make them *differently* situated, and erases the very possibility of them even being able to be discriminated against on a conceptual level.

         -   As MacKinnon puts it, "\[T\]he differences approach, as a requisite to finding discrimination, has in mind people who